 Starting with their own and their friends’ thoughts about rights allows pupils to gain an understanding of the fundamental principles and articles of the United Nations Convention for the Rights of the Child, UNCRC.

 Divide your pupils up into pairs and make sure everyone is equipped with materials for taking notes.
-We are using the "EPA" method
+We are using the "Think Pair Share" method.
+If you want to go deeper, check out the PPT Presentation Child Rights & Girls’ Rights Introduction in the rights column.

 - Assign the task: What rights do you think children should have?
 Try to come up with and note down at least ten things that should be natural rights for all children on Earth.